callumtilbury/callumtilbury.github.io/_posts/2021-08-29-starting-an-adventure.md

     <img class="imagecenter" src="/assets/blog/2021-08-30/edinburgh-castle-landscape.jpg" alt="" style="width:80%">
 </div>
 <p class="caption">Edinburgh Castle in the distance</p>

+The weather has been surprisingly pleasant, with a week of wonderful days.
+It is usually somewhat misty in the mornings, but that clears up as the day progresses.
+I feel like I am being sold a lie of what Edinburgh's weather will be like---a lie which I will happily accept for as long as possible.
+After all, *winter is coming*.

 As for the food, it has been decent.
 After a while, getting your food delivered in paper bags three times a day does lose its novelty, but most of the meals have been delicious.
 Frankly, the most challenging part of eating has been timing things correctly---the lunches are usually a little sparse, whereas the dinners are usually a little heavy; but the lack of a fridge means its mostly an eat-right-now kind of game.
 My solution was to buy snacks online from Tesco (look at me, fancy pants), and maintain a permanently snacked state.
 <div>